[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 • Do not extend the ARDC

-If the DAO chooses not to extend the ARDC after the initial term, MSS will return the remaining funds in stablecoins to the Treasury.
-There will be no subsequent OTC to buy back ARB.
+If the DAO chooses not to extend the ARDC after the initial term, MSS will return the remaining USDC + ARB to the Treasury.
+There will be no subsequent OTC to buy back ARB with the USDC.

 The ARDC may seek to identify and complete other initiatives for the ArbitrumDAO & the wider Arbitrum Ecosystem, depending on the changing needs of such ecosystem, at the discretion of the Supervisory Council following consultation with the ArbitrumDAO via the necessary communication channels.